szhxnb/Interest-Rate-Models/index.md

 Before discussing any model, some basic knowledge needs to be reinforced.

-After that, three dimensions are used to illustrate each one of the three methods:
+Then, there is a chronicle showing the evolution of Interest Rate Models from the first to the third method

-- A chronicle showing the evolution of Interest Rate Models from the first to the third method
+After that, the practicablity of the three methods are illustrated in following ways:
-- A derivation for each single model being discussed
+- A derivation of formulas for each single model being discussed
 - A simulation for the stochastic differential equation or an implementation for the analytical formula derived from each single model

 ## Contents